Lena Dunham Is Being Called A #Hypocrite For Supporting Accused Rapist Because He's A Friend

-Lena Dunham, who refers to herself a feminist is being called out as a hypocrite for supporting Girls writer Murray Miller over actress Aurora Perrineau who was a minor at the time of her alleged rape.
+Lena Dunham, who refers to herself a feminist, is being called out as a hypocrite for supporting Girls writer Murray Miller over actress Aurora Perrineau who was a minor at the time of her alleged rape.
 Perrineau claims that Miller raped her when she was 17 and he was 35.
 But Lena Dunham says that she has insider knowledge that Miller is innocent, having worked with Miller for years on her show, Girls.
 Dunham says that she believes that Perrineau has “misreported” her case to the police as rape.

 Lena Dunham and Girls showrunner Jenni Konner have issued a joint statement in support of Murray Miller questioning the truthfulness of Perrineau.